-The wine merchants "Albert Bichot" was founded in 1831 by Bernard Bichot (1750-1850) in Meursault.
-His son Hyppolyte Bichot (1831-1908) donated the vineyard Volnay Cuvée Blondeau for the Hospices de Beaune whose wines are still being auctioned today.
-In the third generation Albert Bichot I. (1870-1952) enlarged the property by acquiring several small trading houses.
-He relocated the wineries or the headquarters of Meursault Beaune, The company subsequently became the largest exporter of Burgundy wines.
-Today it is run by Albéric Bichot (born 1964) in the fifth generation.
-The company acts as Négociant éleveur that is, grapes are purchased from contract growers and the wines vinified are marketed under their own name.
-Furthermore, Bichot also acts as a vigneron (winemaker) and is owned by four renowned wineries in the Burgundy with 100 hectares of vineyards:
+The wine trading house "Albert Bichot" was founded in 1831 by Bernard Bichot (1750-1850) in Meursault.
+His son Hyppolyte Bichot (1831-1908) donated the Volnay Cuvée Blondeau vineyard for that Hospices de Beaune, whose wines are still auctioned today.
+In the third generation, Albert Bichot I (1870-1952) enlarged the property by purchasing several small trading houses.
+He relocated the cellars and the headquarters of Meursault Beaune, The company subsequently developed into the largest exporter of Burgundy wines.
+Today it is managed in the fifth generation by Albéric Bichot (born 1964).
+The company acts as Négociant éleveur, that is, grapes are purchased from contract winemakers and the vinified wines are marketed under their own name.
+Bichot also acts as a vigneron (winemaker) and is owned by four renowned wineries in the Burgundy with 100 hectares of vineyards:

-Furthermore, wines of the regional Burgundian appellations Beaujolais.
+Furthermore, wines from the regional Burgundian appellations Beaujolais.
 Bourgogne.
-Côte de Beaune-Villages.
-Côte Chalonnaise and Côte de Nuits-Villages produced or marketed.
-Last but not least, there are also wines from the wine-growing regions of Languedoc, Provence and Rhône.
-These are, for example, the appellations Côtes du Rhône.
+Cote de Beaune-Villages.
+Cote Chalonnaise and Cote de Nuits Villages produces or markets.
+Last but not least there are also wines from the wine-growing regions of Languedoc, Provence and Rhône.
+These are, for example, the appellations Cotes du Rhone.
 Châteauneuf-du-Pape and Languedoc, The wines are exported to over 100 countries.